-The applications will use the free statistical software R – basic experience is mandatory.
-Example data will be provided.
+The applications used the free statistical software R and example data were provided.

-This course is the first of two modules and will focus on theory and concepts.
-This first module will be held online and is designed for PhD students and Early Career Researchers, interested in using SDMs to model species ranges and predict the impact of climate change.
-Applicants should send a motivation letter (1p) and Curriculum Vitae to Stef Haesen (email@example.com) before the 15th of July 2021.
+This course was the first of two modules and focused on theory and concepts.
+This first module was held online and wis designed for PhD students and Early Career Researchers, interested in using SDMs to model species ranges and predict the impact of climate change.
 In the second module (which will be organized later), we will deal with more advanced topics of SDM and we will focus on the practical implementation in R.